 The main disadvantages of umbrella vs limited company, from an umbrella company standpoint are:

 When you obtain a contract and compare umbrella company vs limited company, you must make your choice.
 However, there is no right or wrong choice, and it will all depend on your individual circumstances.
+If you have been working under an umbrella arrangement and now have the option of moving from umbrella to contracting on your own, please consider the above tips.

 - The majority of your work will be mainly inside IR35.